zackmichaeltech/intruder-code-test/README.md

 ## Evaluation

-This assignment is purposefully somewhat open-ended.
-That's because we're interested in seeing what and how you prioritise.
+This assignment is purposefully somewhat open-ended because we're interested in seeing what and how you prioritise.
+That being said, consider how your implementation might handle a file upload larger (e.g. 500MB or more) than the `example.nessus` included.

-That being said, **we're looking for clean code that follows best practices, and it's always nice to see a user-friendly UI.**
+Additionally, we're looking for **clean code that follows best practices**, and it's always nice to see a **user-friendly UI.**

 Your submission doesn't have to be "perfect", the idea behind the code test is to set the stage for our follow-on discussion.
 So please use it show off how you would approach a problem like this.
 Comments or notes that explain your thought process are appreciated, too!